About me and my historical narrative

 Politically correct or nationalist narrative?

-I think it is necessary to state my position on this issue because I have been accused of both of the above narratives.
-Someone said that “liberal” or “open-minded” people in the West would label my writings as “another biased nationalist from Eastern Europe,” while another person wanted to sue me for “whitewashing Hungarian history in favor of the Muslims and the post-Trianon states of Central Europe.
+It is necessary to state my position on this issue because I have been accused of both of the above narratives.
+Someone said that “liberal” or “open-minded” people in the West would label my writings as “another biased nationalist from Eastern Europe.”
+In contrast, another person wanted to sue me for “whitewashing” Hungarian history in favor of the Muslims and the post-Trianon states of Central Europe.

-Knowing international trends and debates, these sad reactions are obvious results of superficial thinking.
+Knowing international trends and debates, these sad reactions result from superficial thinking.
 Nevertheless, these blatant generalizations and double standards can be easily traced.

 Of course, I declare myself innocent of being “politically correct” (wild hypocrite) or an “ethnomaniac” (ignorant extremist).
 Perhaps my definitions are not precise.
-In order to understand my views, my readers may find it necessary for me to write a little more about myself:
+To understand my views, my readers may find it necessary for me to write a little more about myself:

 My background